♫ Listening to: Love Rhymes With Hideous Car Wreck by The Blood Brothers ♫

 Combine the dry ingredients in a bowl.

-Knead the earth balance in little by little using a stand mixer if you have one.
+Knead the vegan butter in little by little using a stand mixer if you have one.

 Add the water slowly until the dough starts to form a ball.